 ARTICLE Persephone Nicholas, Stephanie Matheson

-How can you plan a renovation project?
+How can you plan for a ground-level extension?

 Be aware that smaller renovations can work out slightly more expensive per square metre than larger renovations as many of the overheads such as getting a DA from council are a fixed cost.
 We advise getting a fixed price from your renovation consultant before the project starts to ensure your renovation comes in on a budget.
 If your budget is tight, focus on the things you need, rather than want, to start with.
 You can always upgrade finishes, fixtures and fittings in years to come.